 Brain cells are known as neurons and are not typically exposed to light (being inside your head) so are not especially sensitive to it.
 Yes, too much hot light could burn them if exposed to it, but neurons usually only take in information through specialised sensory organs like the eyes and ears.
 So how did these clever researchers from California manage to make neurons do their will by shining light on them?

 The true advantage of this is that it arrived at a time when genetic technologies had made large strides.
-In the lab we routinely use mice to study how the brain works and there are many mouse epilepsy models that are used to test new treatments and understand the mechanisms of how seizures come about.
+In the lab, there are many experimental epilepsy models that are used to test new treatments and understand the mechanisms of how seizures come about.
 The brain is comprised of millions of brain cells and there is a plethora of types of neurons.
 There are large and small ones, some that have pyramid-like shapes and some that look like tiny grains, others are large and under the microscope seem like the trees of the rainforest with hundreds of branches.
 Another very interesting property is that some brain cells excite other neurons when they release their neurotransmitters whilst some inhibit their neighbours and stop their activity.
 This is a critical property in epilepsy as it is believed that sometimes there is too much excitation and not enough inhibition when seizures come about.
-In any case, we can separate out these different types of neurons by the genes that they express and thanks to this there are technologies that allow us to change the genes in only the specific cells we want in mice and other organisms.
+In any case, we can separate out these different types of neurons by the genes that they express and thanks to this there are technologies that allow us to change the genes in only the specific cells we want to change.

 Optogenetics revolutionised neuroscience research and over the past decade the technique has become a standard tool in physiology labs around the world attempting to understand how the brain works.

-In the epilepsy field, researchers published papers where by activating specific cells with light they were able to block seizures in animals2,3, it increased our understanding about how seizures emerge as by activating certain cells seizures were more likely4 and new epilepsy animal models were created by overstimulating cells with light5.
-During my ERUK fellowship the aim has been to use optogenetics to find even more effective cell types to activate, to block seizures in temporal lobe epilepsy.
+In the epilepsy field, researchers published papers where by activating specific cells with light they were able to block seizures in experimental models2,3, it increased our understanding about how seizures emerge as by activating certain cells seizures were more likely4 and new epilepsy models were created by overstimulating cells with light5.
+During my ERUK fellowship, the aim has been to use optogenetics to find even more effective cell types to activate, to block seizures in temporal lobe epilepsy.
 As we utilise our increasing knowledge of brain cell circuits, we are able to think of the best possible clinical interventions.

 Optogenetics has spurred on the invention of new technologies that specifically target certain cell types in a similar manner, albeit with other stimuli instead of light.
 Some examples include “ultrasound genetics6” or “magneto genetics7”, where specific cell types express membrane channels sensitive to ultrasound and magnetic stimulation, which can pass through the skull, and therefore neurons can be stimulated by devices outside of the head.
 Similarly, “chemogenetics8” utilises drugs that only target brain cells artificially expressing the receptors for that drug.